How hard is electrical engineering? It’s challenging, but not overly hard. If you’re good at math and physics, you’ll learn quickly.

 Visualization of abstract concepts you can’t see

-In other engineering fields though, you can see and touch many things you design.
-For example, think of the designs made in the structural engineering field.
-This makes the conceptualization of concepts much easier in these branches of engineering.
+In other engineering fields, you can see and touch what you design.
+Think about the designs in structural engineering – visualizing concepts is way easier.

-Now say you’re taking a shower and then someone flushes the toilet.
-All of a sudden, you notice the shower water pressure drops.
-This happens because a single water pipe feeds both your toilet and shower.
+Imagine you’re taking a shower, and someone flushes the toilet.
+Boom!
+The water pressure from the shower head drops for a few seconds.
+That’s because a single water pipe feeds both your toilet and shower.

 Electrical theory and real-world practice

-You need strong engineering theory and practice skills to maximize your potential.
+You need a mix of solid engineering theory and real-world skills to reach your full potential.

-Once you start working as an electrical engineer, you can’t forget engineering theory.
-Especially when doing complex cutting-edge design work, where you can’t recycle cookie-cutter designs.
+Once you start working as an electrical engineer, you can’t forget your engineering theory, especially when you’re leading cutting-edge design projects.

-Imagine a magnetic loop forming perpendicular to the PVC conduit from rebar in a duct bank.
-The magnetic field from our singly run cable will induce a current in the rebar in the duct bank.
-This induced current will then cause heating and act as a parasitic load on the cable.
+Picture a magnetic loop forming perpendicular to the PVC conduit, caused by the rebar in the duct bank.
+The single cable’s magnetic field would induce a current in the rebar, which would then heat up and act as a parasitic load on the cable.

 - Bode analysis